 You know, by the way, Kathy Shelton is going to join Juanita, Paula, and Kathleen on Hannity tonight for the generation of people that don't know about them.

-Chelsea Clinton was so smart, she saw the conflict of interest as it relates to the Clinton Foundation and the connections to the State Department.
+She saw the conflict of interest as it relates to the Clinton Foundation and the connections to the State Department.

-She warned about it and she was called a spoiled brat for daring to say that.
+She warned about it, and she was called a spoiled brat for daring to say that.

-We know that the Department of Justice, yeah, that same Department of Justice where Bill Clinton went on the tarmac and met with the attorney general Loretta Lynch just days before Loretta Lynch had to make a decision about whether or not to move forward with a criminal investigation as it relates to the email server scandal.
+We know that the Department of Justice, yeah, that same Department of Justice where Bill Clinton went on the tarmac and met with the Attorney General Loretta Lynch just days before Loretta Lynch had to make a decision about whether or not to move forward with a criminal investigation as it relates to the email server scandal.

 Yeah, that one.